 A novel strain of coronavirus known as "COVID-19" was first identified in Wuhan, China in December 2019, and was subsequently declared a pandemic by the World Health Organization on March 11, 2020.
 COVID-19 has surfaced in nearly all regions around the world and resulted in travel restrictions and business slowdowns or shutdowns in affected areas.
-The full impact of the COVID-19 pandemic is unknown.
-The COVID-19 pandemic did not materially affect the Company's condensed consolidated financial statements for the three and six months ended June 30, 2020.
+The full impact of the COVID-19 pandemic is unknown and is evolving as the pandemic continues.
+The COVID-19 pandemic did not materially affect the Company's condensed consolidated financial statements for the three and nine months ended September 30, 2020.

 We are closely and continually monitoring the impact of the COVID-19 pandemic on our business, employees, customers, and communities.
 To protect the health and safety of our employees and to help stop the spread of the disease, we shifted to a digital, remote workplace in mid-March 2020.
 As of that time, nearly all of our employees began to work from home and continue to do so as of the date of this filing.
-We have temporarily shifted certain employees' job responsibilities so they can work from home, and modified our in-person research and sales processes so that they can be conducted safely and in compliance with social distancing guidelines to protect our employees, our customers and our communities.
+We have temporarily shifted certain employees' job responsibilities so they can work from home and modified our in-person research and sales processes so that they can be conducted safely and in compliance with social distancing guidelines to protect our employees, our customers and our communities.
 We believe our employees are operating at near normal levels of productivity in this digital environment.
 We continue to monitor events related to the pandemic, as well as the guidelines and mandates provided by governmental and health authorities.
 We plan to continue adapting our business operations when and as deemed appropriate to comply with these guidelines and mandates and to respond to changing circumstances.

 In connection with the shift to work from home, we incurred and may continue to incur expenses to help employees perform their jobs effectively and securely.
 In preparation for an eventual return to work in the office, we have also incurred and expect to continue to incur expenses to help protect the health and safety of our employees and visitors.
-In response to the COVID-19 pandemic, we have also taken steps to manage our costs including minimizing hiring to essential positions, restricting business travel and canceling in-person marketing events.
-We expect to continue these steps and, therefore, to see these cost savings in the second half of the year.
-Overall, the increased spend related to COVID-19 has not been material and has had minimal impact as these expenses have been offset by the cost savings.
+In response to the COVID-19 pandemic, we had taken steps to manage our costs, including minimizing hiring to essential positions, restricting business travel and canceling in-person marketing events.
+We expect to continue to minimize travel and restrict in-person marketing events during the remainder of the year.
+Overall, the increased direct spend related to COVID-19 has not been material to date and has had minimal impact as these expenses have been generally offset by the cost savings of COVID-19 operational changes.
 As the situation evolves, we may implement additional cost reductions.